It is a time of rapid change, and one of the things that is rapidly changing is gold.

 That's interesting.

-Other governments, I believe, under the radar are also doing that, maybe even in the the BRICS periphery.
+Other governments, I believe, under the radar are also doing that, maybe even in the BRICS periphery.

-Um I think that's what's driving the price.
+And I think that's what's driving the price.

-I think a I think a lot of the contracts and some of the other papered over silver markets are really getting strained right now.
+I think a lot of the contracts and some of the other papered over silver markets are really getting strained right now.

 It's 88 ounces of silver to make one ounce of gold.

-You wondered if gold if silver was going to keep up with gold.
+You wondered if gold, if silver was going to keep up with gold.

 I remember the gold-silver ratio at one time, David, was 125 to 1.